 - In another small bowl, add almond flour and cheese and mix well.

-- Dip slices into egg mixture, making sure to get both sides.
+- Dip slices into the egg mixture, making sure to get both sides.

-- Place in hot coconut oil and cook for 2-3 minutes on each side until browned.
-FLIP WITH A METAL SPATULA for best results.
-This makes sure the fried part doesnt unstick from the zucchini and get left in the pan.
+- Place in hot coconut oil and cook on each side for 2-3 minutes until browned.
+FLIP with a METAL SPATULA for the best results.
+This ensures the fried part doesn’t unstick from the zucchini and get left in the pan.

 - Drain zucchini on paper towels.